jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 ## Exercise

-Starting in the `~/MarineGenomics/Week2/untrimmed_fastq/` directory, do the following:
+Starting in the `untrimmed_fastq` directory, do the following:
 1. Make sure that you have deleted your backup directory and all files it contains.
 2. Create a backup of each of your FASTQ files using `cp`.
 (Note: You'll need to do this individually for each of the two FASTQ files.
 We haven't learned yet how to do this with a wildcard.)
 3. Use a wildcard to move all of your backup files to a new backup directory.